siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-01-understanding-wazuh-a-comprehensive-guide-to-open-source-security.md

-In this blog post, we will dive deep into what Wazuh is, its key features, how it works, and why it might be the perfect solution for your security needs.
+In this article, we will dive deep into what Wazuh is, its key features, how it works, and why it might be the perfect solution for your security needs.